MichaelWaruiru/Group43-Week5-Assignment/README.md

 ### How to Run
 - Launch Jupyter Notebook: jupyter notebook
-- Open the desired noteboo and run the cells.
+- - Open the desired notebook and run the cells.

 ## Authors & Acknowledgments
-- Group 43, AI for Software Engineering,FebCohort 2025.
+- Group 43, AI for Software Engineering, FebCohort 2025.

 ## Contributing
 - Contributions are welcome!
 Please fork the repository and open a pull request with your proposed changes.

 ## License
 - This repository is for educational purposes.
-See the LICENSE file for details (if available).

-## More Information
-- For details on each notebook, consult the inline documentation and comments within each .ipynb file.